reginaldford/sms/readme.md

 # Tutorial:
-You can learn most of the language by trying the following commands in order.
+You can learn the basics of SMS by trying the following commands in order.

 Once you have the SMS prompt running, you can enter the following commands.
 Note: In SMS, whitespace characters (outside of strings) are ignored.
 All commands end with a semicolon (`;`).